Category

 Dentsu Inc. Conducts "Japan Brand Survey 2018"

 Dentsu Inc. (Headquarters: Minato-ku, Tokyo; President: Toshihiro Yamamoto) conducted the "Japan Brand Survey 2018" in 20 countries and regions(*) from January to February 2018.
-This survey is part of the "Cool Japan" initiative, which promotes the overseas expansion of products and services leveraging Japanese culture and strengths.
+This survey is part of "Cool Japan" initiatives aimed at expanding overseas markets for products and services that leverage Japanese culture and strengths.

-Compared to the previous survey conducted in 2017, this version was upgraded by adding questions to address the still-booming inbound demand, while also increasing the sample size for each country/region.
-Furthermore, for the United States, one of the surveyed countries, analysis was conducted across four distinct regions, a refinement from the previous survey's division into just the East and West Coast areas.
+Compared to the previous survey conducted in 2017, this version has been upgraded by adding new questions to address the still-booming inbound demand, while also increasing the sample size for each country/region.
+Furthermore, for the United States, one of the surveyed countries, analysis was conducted by dividing it into four distinct areas, a more granular approach than the previous survey's division into just the East and West Coast regions.

 As a survey tracking trends over time, Taiwan, Thailand, the Philippines, and Vietnam tied for first place as "Countries/Regions with the Highest Affinity for Japan."
 (Reference Data ①) The Philippines remained the top country in terms of intention to visit Japan, with Asian countries dominating the top rankings.
 (Reference Data ②)